Andrew Lloyd Webber: Wealth

 The Sunday Times Rich List 2006 ranked him the 87th-richest person in Britain with an estimated fortune of £700 million.
 His wealth increased to £750 million in 2007, but the publication ranked him 101st in 2008.
 The Sunday Times Rich List of 2019 saw him ranked the richest musician in the UK (overtaking Paul McCartney) with a fortune of £820 million ($1.074 billion).
 He lives at Sydmonton Court, Hampshire, and owns much of nearby Watership Down.

 Lloyd Webber is an art collector, with a passion for Victorian painting.
-An exhibition of works from his collection was presented at the Royal Academy in 2003 under the title Pre-Raphaelite and Other Masters – The Andrew Lloyd Webber Collection.
+He bought View of Geelong (1856) by Eugene von Guerard in 1996 for A$1.98 million, then sold it in 2006 for A$3.8 million to the Geelong Gallery.
+An exhibition of works from his collection was presented at the Royal Academy of Arts in 2003 under the title Pre-Raphaelite and Other Masters – The Andrew Lloyd Webber Collection.
 In 2006, Lloyd Webber planned to sell Portrait of Angel Fernández de Soto by Pablo Picasso to benefit the Andrew Lloyd Webber Foundation.
 In November 2006, he withdrew the painting from auction after a claim that the previous owner had been forced to sell it under duress in Nazi Germany.
 An out-of-court settlement was reached, where the foundation retained ownership rights.
 On 23 June 2010, the painting was sold at auction for £34.7 million to an anonymous telephone bidder.